Image: SKUK Explorer HV review OP#2. Photo: Richard Parkin.

 All images should be previously unpublished, unless special permission is obtained from the Editor.

-By submitting images to be considered for publication you are confirming that you have copyright of these images and that we have the right to publish them.
+By submitting images to be considered for publication you are confirming that you have copyright of, or permission from the copyright holder and that we (the publisher) have the right / permission to publish / reproduce them.
+Paddle Press Media cannot therefore be held responsible for the publication of any images that contributors have submitted.

 Please contact Ocean Paddler’s editorial department with questions.
 Low-resolution sample digital files can be sent in JPEG format via email to: firstname.lastname@example.org